telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/properties-and-events.md

 ---
 title: Properties and Events
-page_title: Properties and Events | UI for WinForms Documentation
+page_title: Properties and Events | RadCheckedDropDownList
-description: Properties and Events
+description: RadCheckedDropDownList combines RadDropDownList and RadAutoCompleteBox in order to provide functionality to check items in the drop down area and tokenize them in the text area.
 slug: winforms/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/properties-and-events
 tags: properties,and,events
 published: True